wiseguy16/HitList2/README.md

 # FingerPaints

-Finger painting App to create and color your own art.
+-Finger painting App to create and color your own art.

-Stores images to a collectionview.
+-Stores images to a collectionview.

-Shows detail view where art can be shared through email, text or social media.
+-Shows detail view where art can be shared through email, text or social media.

-A simple drawing app for when your markers aren't nearby.
+Written in Swift.

 ![FingerPaints](https://github.com/wiseguy16/iOS-Portfolio/blob/master/FingerPaints.png)